aws/aws-emr-containers-best-practices/content/troubleshooting/docs/reverse-proxy-sparkui.md

 --conf spark.kubernetes.namespace=spark-operator \
 local:///usr/lib/spark/examples/jars/spark-examples.jar 100000
 ```
-3. As soon as the driver pod is running, create a kubernetes service for Spark UI and ensure its name has the suffix of **ui-svc**:
+3.As soon as the driver pod is running, create a kubernetes service for Spark UI and ensure its name has the suffix of **ui-svc**:
 ```bash
 export app_name=sparksubmittest
 # get the running driver pod name